Azure Data Lake Storage Gen2 with Python

 directory_client.delete_directory()

-So especially the hierarchical namespace support and atomic operations make the new azure datalake API interesting for distributed data pipelines.
-Extra security features like POSIX permissions on individual directories and files are also notable.
+In particular, hierarchical namespace support and atomic operations make the new Azure Data Lake API attractive for distributed data pipelines.
+Additional security features, such as POSIX permissions on individual directories and files, are also notable.